1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

 })
 ```

 The hours have been added chronologically so the running `total` at each hour is equal to the cumulative rainfall at that hour.
 To keep things simple, the structure of the `totals` hash matches the `vals` hash.
-The point's position on the screen is also stored so `projection` doesn't have to be called on each point each frame.
+The point's position on the screen is also stored so `projection` doesn't have to be called on each point in each frame.

 Next, I added a new canvas element below everything else and made a new color scale for showing accumulation.